cisagov/LME/docs/markdown/chapter4.md

 ### 4.1.1 Import Initial Dashboards

-As of LME version 0.4, the initial process of creating an index and importing dashboards should be automati in the installation process.
-Upon logging into Kibana the number of dashboards should be visible under the ‘Dashboard’ tab on the left-hand side.
+As of LME version 0.4, the install process automatically handles the initial  index creating process and importing dashboards.
+Upon logging in to Kibana the number of dashboards should be visible under the ‘Dashboard’ tab on the left-hand side.

-If you encounter an error during the initial dashboard import, the upload can be reattempted by running the dashboard update script created within the root LME directory (**NOT** the one in 'Chapter 3 Files'):
+If the initial dashboard import is met with an error, the upload can be reattempted by running the dashboard update script created within the root LME directory (**NOT** the one in 'Chapter 3 Files'):

 ```
 sudo /opt/lme/dashboard_update.sh